 Some of James Brown's feuds with wives and girlfriends seem almost cartoonish in their scope, but others are just incredibly sinister.
 Tammi Terrell claimed he hit her with a hammer, and sadly that story is completely in line with numerous allegations made against Brown.

-When Brown was married to Adrienne Lois Brown, their sheriff in Aiken, GA frequently received domestic abuse calls.
+When Brown was married to Adrienne Lois Brown, their sheriff in Aiken, Georgia, frequently received domestic abuse calls.
 The sheriff even claimed to see many of Adrienne's injuries.
 In one particularly bizarre incident, Brown took Adrienne’s mink coat and filled it with bullet holes.
 He then proceeded to shoot up her entire closet.